Best Things To Do In Athens Greece

 Klimataria

-This family-run tavern has been in business since his 1927, offering evenings of Mediterranean food, music and dancing that the Greeks love.
+This family-run tavern has been in business since 1927, offering Mediterranean food, music, and dancing evenings that the Greeks love.
 Don’t miss the tis oras, an assortment of grilled meats.
 Includes beefsteak, spiced grilled meat pies, and lamb and pork chops.
 Given that Climataria means ‘grape vine’, it’s no surprise that the wines served here are consistently excellent.

 Price: mid-range.